OPS answers questions regarding school reopening

 “It becomes even more serious of an issue because when a student makes a decision to not wear a mask when we have asked them to, it can compromise personal health and the health of those around that student,” Constant said.
 “It becomes even more a serious issue if that happens.
 If it begins to escalate where we keep getting some students that don’t want to keep complying, then we will have to take some more serious steps there in terms of suspension, or potentially moving that student to Virtual Academy because we just can’t have that student compromising other people’s health and safety.”

-Answers to the questions asked on Tuesday will be posted in the Frequently Asked Questions portion of the district’s reopening website, where the community is encouraged to go to get additional information or ask their own questions.
+Answers to the questions asked Aug.
+4 will be posted in the Frequently Asked Questions portion of the district’s reopening website, where the community is encouraged to go to get additional information or ask their own questions.

 To view the Q&A session in its entirety, visit the district’s YouTube channel.